Last Updated on April 23, 2022 by Rei Garnet

 How do you protect your rabbits from snakes?

 Now that we know that snakes would not hesitate to kill and eat a rabbit, here are the following ways you can do to help protect your rabbits from snakes:

 Keep your rabbits inside.

-Some rabbits have been reported to die from a heart attack due to the mere sight of a snake.
+Some rabbits have been reported to die from cardiac arrest due to the mere sight of a snake.

 Here’s a great guide on how to build the best predator-proof rabbit hutch:

 I just want to add that you should make sure that your rabbit’s hutch is well shaded.

 Never compromise on this.

 Rabbits are prone to heatstroke because they can’t sweat except on their lips, so they could easily die from too much humidity.

 You should also use some natural snake repellants around your rabbit’s hutch to further protect them.